Wargosh/Ejercicio-Entrevista-ioet/README.md

-# Ejercicio ioet
+# Exercise to apply to ioet

 This is a repository for a technical interview applying javascript knowledge.

+The description of the exercise can be found [HERE](https://github.com/Wargosh/Ejercicio-Entrevista-ioet/blob/main/EXERCISE.md), in summary it consists of reading a text file containing information of some employees and their respective entry and exit times, the logic is to determine through a program the number of times that two employees have been during the same period of time on the same day.

 <!--
 ## Table of Contents